mercadopago/devsite-docs/guides/mp-point/integration-api/go-to-production-requirements.en.md

 Although the entire integration testing process with Mercado Pago Point is carried out using production credentials of real users, it is important to **confirm that the credentials being used to go live belong to the integrating account**.

-To do this, go to [Your Integrations](/developers/panel/app), access your application, and in the side menu, go to **Production > Production Credentials**, where you will find your production Public Key and Access Token.
+To do this, go to [Your Integrations](/developers/panel/app), access your application, and in the side menu, go to **Production > Production Credentials**, where you will find your production **Public Key** and **Access Token**.
 You can compare this information with what you have used during the development and testing stage.
-If you detect any differences, replace the credentials with those present in the Panel.
+If you detect any differences, replace the credentials with those present in Your Integrations.

 ## Verify the Configuration of Webhooks Notifications